forman/extendit/README.md

 # Documentation

-We currently only have this file and the
+We currently only have this file, the
 [API docs](https://forman.github.io/extendit/), sorry.

 # Development